Creating Pathways for our First Nations Designers

 The Pathways Program is presented by the Darwin Aboriginal Art Fair Foundation’s IFP, in collaboration with iconic retailer David Jones.

-Broader industry support for the program includes Afterpay Australian Fashion Week (AAFW) and Australian designer heavyweights:
+Broader industry support for the program includes Afterpay Australian Fashion Week (AAFW) and has seen involvement from Australian designer heavyweights:

 Charlotte Hicks of Esse Studios